omurilolima/guitar-store/README.md

 ## Deployment

-⚠️⚠️⚠️⚠️⚠️ START OF NOTES (to be deleted) ⚠️⚠️⚠️⚠️⚠️

-**IMPORTANT:**
-- ⚠️ DO NOT update the environment variables to your own!
-These should NOT be included in this file; just demo values! ⚠️
-- ⚠️ DO NOT update the environment variables to your own!
-These should NOT be included in this file; just demo values! ⚠️
-- ⚠️ DO NOT update the environment variables to your own!
-These should NOT be included in this file; just demo values! ⚠️

-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

-The live deployed application can be found deployed on 🛑 LINK 🛑.
+The live deployed application can be found deployed on https://murilo-guitar-shop-dee69b8139e5.herokuapp.com/

 ### ElephantSQL Database